datum-cloud/.github/CLA.md

-"You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with Datum Technology, Inc. For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
+"You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with Datum.
+For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
 For the purposes of this definition,